serverless/blog/posts/2018-07-31-serverlessconf-recap-san-francisco-2018-key-takeaways-future-serverless.md

 There are still ops.
 And we're all still defining and discovering what those ops are.

 Sam Kroonenberg was adamant that Serverless amplifies the need for good development practices.
 For example, you have to automate.
 And you need robust unit testing.

+Ben Kehoe from iRobot, for the record, had a fantastic in-depth talk on gaps in the serverless mesh, covering cross-service blue/green deployments.
+It's hard to distill in a single recap post, but everyone should watch the video when it goes live on [serverlessconf.io](https://sf.serverlessconf.io/home.html).
+We'll link to it here also.

 ## Bringing software development to the non-developer developers